In line with UK Government guidance, all public events are cancelled with immediate effect until further notice.

 Music, comedy and entertainment

 The Civic and Wulfrun Halls in North Street and the Slade Rooms in Broad Street host a mix of world-renowned bands, comedy acts, up and coming bands, classical music and sporting events.

 History and heritage

-Explore Wolverhampton's past and present, and enjoy the heritage of the city - the statue of Lady Wulfruna, after whom the city was named, St Peter's Church and Gardens, the modern fountain in Queen Square and the statue of Prince Albert are all landmarks that feature in the Wolverhampton City Centre Walking Trail available from the Visitor Information Point.
+Explore Wolverhampton's past and present, and enjoy the heritage of the city - the statue of Lady Wulfruna, after whom the city was named, St Peter's Church and Gardens, the modern fountain in Queen Square and the statue of Prince Albert are all landmarks that feature in the Wolverhampton City Centre Walking Trail.
 The walking trail covers 1.6 km (1 mile) and is suitable for wheelchairs and pushchairs.
 Take a tour of Bank's Brewery, where the Black Country's finest ales have been brewed since 1875, and see how traditional brewing methods have evolved.

 Wolverhampton is easily accessible from all parts of the UK.
 The city's state of the art Bus Station, Railway Station and Metro are all located in the city centre and are all within a short walking distance of each other.
 The free City Centre Bus operates around the city 4 days a week between 9.40am and 2.20pm.
 For Car Park information and charges visit car parking.

 Why not stay overnight in the city centre when you've enjoyed a day shopping or a night out?